OpenDevICON/opendevicon/docs/scoreDeploy.md

 ## Updating SCORE
 One of the main feature in ICON blockchain is that you can have your updated SCORE in the same SCORE address.
-Only you have to do is to set the **to** param to previous SCORE address rather than Governance address.
+Only you have to do is to set the **"to"** param to previous SCORE address rather than Governance address.

 Make any change in the dice score and update the dice.zip file.